brucou/2048s/README.md

   - swipe up
   - swipe down
 - number of moves: n, unbounded
-- so essentially 5^n games
+- so essentially 5^n games of length n

 That grows very quickly, and not all tests generate the same amount of confidence.
 For instance, 1,200 different sequences of moves, none of which ever includes the new game button click generate as much confidence as a single one of those move.
 There are [several coverage strategies](https://arxiv.org/pdf/2203.09604) that can be applied when testing state machines, e.g.,:
 - all-events coverage